cfpb/cfpb-analytics/CONTRIBUTING.md

 1. Run `npm whoami` to see that you're logged into npm (run `npm login` if needed).
 2. `cd` into the package you want to publish inside `/packages/`.
-3. Increment the version number in the package's `package.json`.
+3. If it hasn't already been incremented, increment the version number in the package's `package.json`.
 4. Run `npm publish`.

 # Guidance on how to contribute